qasimbatrawi/Smart-Healthcare-Appointment-System/README.md

 and patients.
 Admins can manage doctors and patients.
 Doctors can manage their appointments and prescriptions.
 Patients can book appointments and view prescriptions.

 To run the project, you need Java 17+, Maven 3+, and both MySQL and MongoDB installed on your device.

+You can test the system in Postman using the APIs listed in the APIs.txt file.